1. Home

 Rodeo example two

 In New South Wales and Tasmania, it is mandatory to comply with a specified rodeo welfare code of practice.
 New South Wales has developed its own code whilst Tasmania requires compliance with standards developed by the now defunct National Consultative Committee on Animal Welfare (NCCAW).
 Victoria and South Australia have specific sections devoted to legal requirements for rodeos in their animal welfare regulations.
 In 2019, Victoria introduced some amendments which included mandating that organisers are required to submit an animal welfare plan as part of their permit application to host a rodeo or a rodeo school.
 In 2021, Queensland introduced a code of practice for rodeos which contains only minimal standards.
-Western Australia has also developed a rodeo welfare code but although this is proclaimed under animal welfare regulations, it is not mandatory.
+Western Australia also has a rodeo welfare code.
+Although this is proclaimed under animal welfare regulations, it is not mandatory and under a provision in the animal welfare act, organisers and participants are exempt from a charge of cruelty.

 The information presented here is not intended to be relied on for legal advice and you should seek advice from the relevant authority and/or a lawyer about your individual circumstances.